learnitmyway/learnitmyway/content/post/learning-material-software-development.md

 I have included my recommendations in <a href="{{< ref "learn-react.md" >}}" target="_blank" rel="noopener">Learn React with these resources</a>.

+### Firebase
+I started learning Firebase in late 2018 as I wanted to use it for a side project.

+I have included my recommendations in <a href="https://medium.com/@developerdavo/learn-firebase-web-with-these-resources-c080b8f05603" target="_blank" rel="noopener">Learn Firebase web with these resources</a>

 ## Java

 After developing a strong base of knowledge in computer science I felt confident enough to start specialising